ejaa3/declarative/README.md

 features = ['gtk-rs'] # gives a suitable `builder_mode!` macro
 ~~~

-To learn how to use the macros, it is best to clone the repository, read the source code of the examples in alphabetical order and run them like this:
+To learn how to use macros, currently the best way is to clone the repository, read the source code of the examples in alphabetical order and run them like this:

 ~~~ bash
 cargo run --features gtk-rs --example EXAMPLE_NAME
 ~~~

-The examples depend on [gtk-rs], so you should familiarize yourself with [gtk-rs] a bit before:
+Since version 0.5.3 a future detailed book is feasible, but in the meantime the examples, which depend on [gtk-rs], so you should familiarize yourself with [gtk-rs] a bit before:
 https://gtk-rs.org/gtk4-rs/stable/latest/book/

 [gtk-rs]: https://gtk-rs.org